MarkClinton/pga-score/README.md

 - ### Game Flow

   - #### Two Card Selection
-    - Only 2 cards can be selected and flipped at any given time on the game area.
+    - Only 2 cards can be selected and flipped at any given time in the game area.

     <details><summary>Two Card Selection</summary>